Rbuchmayer/implementing_core_data_structures/src/writeup/WriteUp.md

 The first file I tested was a "book-like" file.
 I tested buffer lengths from 10-1000 in increments.
 My data was (in the form of (Buffer-Length, time(s), size(kb)): (10,2.3, 79), (50, 3.0, 78), (200, 8.0, 78), (400, 40.5, 73), (600, 78, 72), (800, 104, 72), (1000, 138, 71).
 After plotting these points on a white board, I noticed slight linear increases in time when
 the Buffer Length was between 10 and 200.
 The biggest increase in time was when I changed it from 200 to 400.
 After that, the time seemed to increase linearly again.
 I think that jump in time could be caused by some of the slower operations of our data structures such as resizing the worklist.
 If I continued to test higher Buffer Lengths, I think I would see another jump in time once the lists resize again.
 That jump in time is also when the the biggest jump in compression was.
+I noticed similar trends when I tested another book and HTML code.
 </pre><br>

 #### Above and Beyond ####